exentriquesolutions/nip.io/dns-rebind.md

 ## How do I know if my network blocks DNS rebinding?

 If your system cannot resolve an address like test-192.168.1.1, your network provider probably blocks DNS rebinding.
-Here's an example, note the A record is empty while it should show 192.168.1.1.
+Here is an example, note the A record is empty while it should show 192.168.1.1.

     $ dig test-192.168.1.1.nip.io